OKFNau/okfnau/okfnmelb-intro.md

 ## Open Knowledge Introduction
 Hi, and welcome to Open Knowledge Melbourne.

 We run these events to continue our mission of building a community around openness: promoting the free sharing of information between government, universities, citizens, the media, and other organisations.

-The Open Knowledge ambassadors here tonight are: Fiona, digital humanities specialist and last year's Govhack Melbourne organiser; Steve, open data advocate and mapping enthusiast; Maia, community builder and open science etc...
+The Open Knowledge ambassadors here tonight are:

+* Fiona: digital humanities specialist and last year's Govhack Melbourne organiser
+* Steve: open data advocate and mapping enthusiast
+* Maia: community builder and open science etc.
+* Matt: Linux systems adminstrator, scout leader, open everything and mapping enthusiast
+* Lachlan: Linux systems administrator...
+* Ruth: Cosmologist and all-round source of enthusiasm

 We're lucky to be hosted by Thoughtworks, a software consultancy with a strong interest in community engagement and socially beneficial projects.
 Please help yourself to drinks and snacks in the kitchen, but respect the space: put dishes straight in the dishwasher and don't disrupt anyone still at work.
-The recycling and rubbish bins are _wherever they are_, there are fire exits _here and here_, toilets are back out through the main entrance.
+The recycling and rubbish bins are located in the cupboard left of the sink in the kitchen, there are fire exits _here and here_, toilets are back out through the main entrance.

 We care about making everyone feel welcome, so please check out the code of conduct on the Meetup page.
 We have a mailing list (also linked), and we're active on Twitter at @okfnau.
 Please talk to _point out organisers_ if you have any issues.